jenifersamuel786jesus-lgtm/App/docs/prd.md

   - Skipped
 - All status changes logged and synced to caregiver device

-### 3.6 Location Tracking\n- Real-time GPS tracking with background updates
+### 3.6 Location Tracking
+- Real-time GPS tracking with background updates
 - Safe area boundary monitoring
 - Automatic caregiver alert when patient exits safe zone
 - Location data included in all alerts and logs